uzh-dqbm-cmi/auto-discern/README.md

 * Acquire a copy of this project's data and structure it according to "A Note on Data" below.
 * Skip on down to Example Usage below.

+### Deployment
+On your local machine, from within `autodiscern/`:
+ 1. Build the docker image

+    `docker build --tag=autodiscern .`

+ 1. Run the image locally and make sure it works

+    `docker run -p 80:80 autodiscern`

+    You can also open up the image and take a look around:

+    `docker run -it autodiscern /bin/bash`

+ 1. Tag the image, incrementing the tag number

+    `docker tag autodiscern lokijuhy/autodiscern:v2`

+ 1. Push the image to repository

+    `docker push lokijuhy/autodiscern:v2`

+On the server:

+ 1. (optional?)
+Log in

+    `docker login -u docker-registry-username`

+ 1. Pull down the image

+    `docker pull lokijuhy/autodiscern:v2`

+ 1. Run the image!

+    `docker run -p 80:80 lokijuhy/autodiscern:v2`

 ### A Note on Data
 This repo contains no data.
 To use this package, you must have a copy of the data locally, in the following file structure: